abstractmath.org

 Mathematical Logic

-Mathematical logic (or proof theory) is a branch of mathematics that uses mathematical structures to model mathematical statements and proofs.
+Mathematical logic, especially proof theory, is a branch of mathematics that uses mathematical structures to model mathematical statements and proofs.
 Doing this requires:

-Mathematical logic is quite technical but very powerful; it has put mathematical reasoning on a sound scientific basis and it has enabled logicians to prove certain impossibility theorems such as Gödel’s Incompleteness Theorem.
+Mathematical logic is quite technical but very powerful.
+It has put mathematical reasoning on a sound scientific basis.
+It makes logic a part of math.
 The description of proofs given on this website is informal and does not include all the technicalities necessary to make logic a part of math.

 Logical symbols